paper boats on solid surface

 #3 Decide to Move Forward

-I decide without delaying.
+I decide without delay.
 I also take ownership of the result, no matter how it might turn out.
-So that my team members know that we commit to the mission, ultimately, we can trust each other and maintain momentum.
+So that my team members know that we commit to the mission and, ultimately, we can trust each other and maintain momentum.

 motivational simple inscription against doubts